ligolang/ligo/gitlab-pages/website/versioned_docs/version-0.40.0/manpages/run dry-run.md

 **--balance INT**
 the balance the Michelson interpreter will use for the contract balance.

-**--constants CONSTANTS**
-A list of global constants that will be assumed in the context, separated by ',' (alias: -c)

 **--display-format FORMAT**
 the format that will be used by the CLI.
 Available formats are 'dev', 'json', and 'human-readable' (default).
 When human-readable lacks details (we are still tweaking it), please contact us and use another format in the meanwhile. (alias: --format)

-**--file-constants FILE_CONSTANTS**
-A file with a JSON list of strings with Michelson code.
-Those Michelson values will be registered as global constants in the context.

-**--michelson-format CODE_FORMAT**
-format that will be used by compile-contract for the resulting Michelson.
-Available formats are 'text' (default), 'json' and 'hex'.

 **--no-warn**
 disable warning messages

 **--now TIMESTAMP**
 the NOW value the Michelson interpreter will use (e.g. '2000-01-01T10:10:10Z')

-**--output-file FILENAME**
-if used, prints the output into the specified file instead of stdout (alias: -o)

 **--project-root PATH**
 The path to root of the project.